-At the "vfs" file-system server, the label of the file-system session will appear as "noux $\rightarrow$ home".
+At the "vfs" file-system server, the label of the file-system session will appear as "shell \rightarrow home".
 This information may be evaluated by the vfs's server-side policy.
-However, when renaming the noux instance, we'd need to update this server-side policy.
+However, when renaming the shell instance, we'd need to update this server-side policy.